 Ropa Vieja.
-Translates to old clothes or old rags – gosh that name just does not do this lovely meal justice!
+Yeah, it translates to old clothes or old rags – gosh that name just does not do this lovely meal justice!
 Slowly simmered beef, simmered until it’s all but fallen apart, with garlic and cumin and aromatics.
-And peppers.
+And then there are the peppers.
 Oh my.

 This Ropa Vieja is just a simple recipe to make and I love that it simmers long and slow in the slow cooker, just getting better and better as the hours pass.
 Slow Cookers do such a great job on some things – and Ropa Vieja is one of them!
 If you’d like, this can be simmered stove-top until tender, instead.
 Just use a little more liquid, about three cups, and cook, covered, for about two hours at a bare simmer.

 The meat used in this dish isn’t really particular.
-You’ll want about three pounds or so of chuck, flank or brisket, and I chose chuck.
+You’ll want about three pounds or so of chuck, flank or brisket, and I chose the workhouse chuck.
 Flank used to be an inexpensive cut until its recent popularity, and chuck, at least in our area, goes on sale often.
 And speaking of saving money, see the next section.

 - 2 to 3 tablespoons oil